Logo

-Dynamic Work Modes advocate for organizations to switch between efficient and flexible work approaches based on current needs, as developed by Nelson P. Repenning and Donald C. Kieffer at MIT Sloan.
+Dynamic Work Modes emphasize the need for organizations to switch between efficient and flexible work approaches based on current requirements.

 Every organization makes two fundamental discoveries: